Your cookie preferences

 Roaming outside the EU

-Using your phone further afield can come with costs, especially after the government added 20% VAT to roaming charges outside the EU.
+Using your phone farther afield can come with costs, especially after the government added 20% VAT to roaming charges outside the EU.
 So you’ll have to pay a bit extra to call, text and surf the web on your phone.
 In some cases, you could even rack up bills well over £100 if you’re not careful.

-Thankfully, most networks offer add-ons and allowances, so find your provider below and see how their roaming plans match up to your holiday destination.
+Most networks offer add-ons and allowances, so find your provider below and see how their roaming plans match up to your holiday destination.

 Roaming in the US